#1 Home Improvement Retailer

 The first thing to know when planting spring flowers, vegetables, and other seeds is your planting zone.
 Every location in the U.S. and its territories is sorted by climate.
 Find your zone on the USDA planting zone map and learn when to plant seeds.

 For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
 You'll have good results with plants that have your zone number or less.
 In other words, a Zone 9 garden can support plants listed as Zones 1–9.
-You can plant seeds indoors roughly a month before you can plant them outside, or direct sow.
+You can plant seeds indoors roughly a month before you can plant them outside, known as direct sow.
 Always read your seed packet for details.
-If you start plants later than recommended, it's not ideal, but it will even out as time passes.
+If you start them a little later than recommended, it's not ideal, but it will likely even out as time passes.

 Gardening in Your Growing Zone